Overview

 Included meals: Breakfast and lunch

-Day Six – The whisky cave
+Day 6 – The Whisky Cave

 For centuries whisky was distilled in secret locations throughout Scotland in an attempt to avoid the excise man, today you visit one such site on the west coast of Mull.
 Hike along the rugged cliffs where a short steep section between the cliffs will bring you to a cave.
 Here sits the remains of an old whisky still, hidden away from prying eyes!